risc0/risc0/website/docs/proof-system/proof-system-sequence-diagram.md

 ### Extended Auxiliary Execution Trace

-- Using the transcript-thus-far as an entropy-source, we choose some random extension field elements, using a SHA-2 CRNG.
+- Using the transcript-thus-far as an entropy-source, we choose some random extension field elements, using an SHA-2 CRNG.
 - Then, the Prover uses the randomness to generate the `auxiliary/accum columns`.
 The Prover computes the Low-Degree Extension of the auxiliary columns to form the Extended Auxiliary Execution Trace.
 - The Prover commits the Extended Auxiliary Execution Trace to a Merkle tree and sends the Merkle root to the Verifier.
 - Using the transcript-thus-far as an entropy-source, we choose a random `constraint mixing parameter` $\alpha$, using a SHA-2 CRNG.